Coffee Belt

 The coffee belt refers to the equatorial areas circling the globe, spanning from the Tropic of Cancer in the north to the Tropic of Capricorn in the south.
 It runs through Latin America, Africa, and Asia, regions where altitude, climate, and soil combine to create the ideal conditions for cultivating Arabica coffee.
 Within this belt, countless microclimates and terroirs give rise to the diverse flavour profiles that define specialty coffee.

-Specialty focus: Within the belt, producers are able to cultivate microlots, heirloom varieties, and other high-value coffees sought by roasters worldwide.
+Specialty potential: Within the belt, producers can cultivate microlots, rare heirloom varieties, and other high-value coffees prized by roasters worldwide.
+These conditions are critical for the development of coffees with exceptional flavour clarity and complexity.

 Where Nordic Approach fits in